lint12/refinedELLEWebPortal/README.md

 - TBD

 ### Profile Page
-- [ ] Finish up word of the day
+- [ ] Finish up word of the day ???
+Maybe/probably not adding this
-- [ ] Include class invite code for professors/TAs
+- [x] Include class invite code for professors/TAs
-- [ ] Include add additional class functionality for students
+- [x] Include add additional class functionality for students
+- [ ] Color Code the modules based on how they are performing
+- [ ] Request for an API to get how students are doing relative to their classmates

 ### Register Page
-- [ ] Create a randomizer for usernames, need an API call for this
+- [x] Create a randomizer for usernames, need an API call for this
-- [ ] Include add class functionality for students
+- [x] Include add class functionality for students

 ## Useful Resources
 ### API